Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 #### create_calculations.py functions
 #### create_questions()
-Used to create a dictionarry of questions and answers for use in the gui.
+Used to create a dictionary of questions and answers for use in the GUI.

 #### create_answer(i: int, answer: int, x: int, is_correct_answer: bool=False)
 Called from create_questions() and is used to create correct and incorrect answers for each question.